 The leaves may be gone from the trees, but this simply allows us to appreciate the elegant glamour of the trees in their exposed form.
-Harness this appreciation by gathering discarded twigs and branches, and look out for plants which blossom in wintry conditions, and incorporate them into homemade wreaths.
-Use this craft activity as an opportunity to engage with others and help reject any feelings of isolation that winter can inadvertently instil; invite friends to join you, or attend a workshop.
-Leftovers from making your wreath can also be put to use: fill a jar or vase with the cut-offs and top off with pinecones to create a seasonal centrepiece.
+Harness this appreciation by gathering discarded twigs and branches, whilst also looking out for plants which blossom in wintry conditions, and incorporate them into homemade wreaths.

-Further these notions of inviting the outside in, and creating fun bonding activities in the process, with more decorative crafting.
-Leftovers from making your wreath can be used for making seasonal centrepieces.
-For a simple method, simply fill a jar or vase with the cut-offs and pad out with pinecones.
-Or you can take it a step further by coating empty wine bottles in white primer, leaving them to dry and then spraying with adhesive and rubbing them in Epsom salts – creating a snow-covered effect vase, topped off with winter branches.
+Wreaths aren’t the only crafty decoration that can be made with your foraged bits and pieces – take any leftovers and turn them into seasonal centrepieces.
+Simply fill a jar or vase with cut-offs and pad out with pinecones for an easy but effective make, or take it one step further by decorating the vase as well.
+This can be done by coating empty wine bottles in white primer, leaving them to dry and then spraying with adhesive and rubbing them in Epsom salts.
+This creates a gorgeous, snow-covered effect vase which can then be topped up with winter branches.
 Group a few of these together, and sprinkle pinecones and twigs on the surface area around them to create a whole display.

-Another classic homemade item that celebrates the winter elements are paper snowflakes.
-These offer so much scope for creativity; you can devise your own patterns, or find templates easily online.
-If you want to get really creative and an added a touch of vibrance, intersperse classic white snowflakes with some made from patterned craft papers, or festive wrapping paper, using colours that match your interiors.
+Another classic homemade item to celebrates the winter elements is paper snowflakes.
+These are so simple, yet offer so much scope for creativity; you can either devise your own patterns, or find templates online.
+If you want to add a touch of vibrance, intersperse classic white snowflakes with some made from patterned craft papers, or festive wrapping paper.

-How better to raise your energy than to cover yourself and your home in a bit of seasonal sparkle?
-Twinkling fairy lights always add to a festive atmosphere, and they don’t have to be confined to your tree; drape them along mantelpieces, hang around picture frames and wall mounted mirrors – even bring them out into the garden and drape into any bushes or plants (battery powered LED lights may be most suited to this).
-Similarly, tinsel and baubles also work well outside of the confines of your tree – hang baubles at intervals along your lights, and drape tinsel along surface edges or around the bottom of your decorative vase displays to add that little extra pep to your winter themed interior.
-For full sparkle factor, spice up your wreaths and centrepieces with spray-on glitter.
+How better to raise your energy than to cover your home in a bit of seasonal sparkle?
+Twinkling fairy lights don’t have to be confined to your tree – drape them along mantelpieces or hang them around picture frames and mirrors, and even bring them out into the garden and drape into any bushes or plants (battery/ solar powered LED lights can be used for this).
+Similarly, tinsel and baubles also work well outside of the confines of your tree – hang baubles at intervals along your lights, and drape tinsel along surface edges and around the bottom of your decorative vase displays to add that little extra pep to your winter-themed interior.
+For maximum sparkle, bling up your wreaths and centrepieces with spray-on glitter.

-Once you have your home looking all inviting, cosy and sparkly, you’ll be dying to show it off!
-Just because we don’t feel much like leaving our houses during Winter, this doesn’t mean we can’t still socialise.
-Why not invite some friends rounds for cocktails and canapes; winter may be stark in many ways, but it also encourages indulgence, and so try embracing this and indulging yourselves together.
-There are loads of other ideas you could use for social nights-in and get togethers as well; you could organise a games night for example, or a pot luck dinner.
-There is nothing more boosting than filling your home with loved ones, and evening get-togethers are great for reminding you of all the special people which you are grateful to have in your life.
+Once you have your home looking as inviting, cosy and sparkly as you desire, you’ll be dying to show it off!
+Just because you might not feel much like leaving your house during Winter, this doesn’t mean you can’t still socialise.
+Why not invite some friends round for cocktails and canapes?
+Winter may be stark in many ways, but it also encourages indulgence – embrace this!
+Alternatively, try organising a games night, or a pot luck dinner.
+There is nothing more invigorating than filling your home with loved ones, and evening get-togethers are great for reminding you of all the special people which you are grateful to have in your life.